-Possible Drug-Drug Interaction results include inactivation or decreased efficacy of one or both drugs, increased toxicity, efficacy of one or both drugs, or an increase in adverse drug reactions (ADR) from one or both drugs.
+Possible Drug-Drug Interaction results include:

+- Inactivation or decreased efficacy of one or both drugs - Increased toxicity, efficacy of one or both drugs, or - An increase in adverse drug reactions (ADR) from one or both drugs.

-The purpose of performing on-line screening for Drug-Drug Interaction is to alert the pharmacist that the patient is taking two drugs with a potentially harmful ADR.
-This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional and/or harmful outcomes for the patient.
+The purpose of performing online screening for Drug-Drug Interaction is to alert the pharmacist that the patient takes two drugs with a potentially harmful ADR.
+This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional or harmful outcomes for the patient.